Northrop B-2 Spirit: Avionics and systems

-To make the B-2 more effective than previous bombers, many advanced and modern avionics systems were integrated into its design; these have been modified and improved following a switch to conventional warfare missions.
-One system is the low probability of intercept AN/APQ-181 multi-mode radar, a fully digital navigation system that is integrated with terrain-following radar and Global Positioning System (GPS) guidance, NAS-26 astro-inertial navigation system (first such system tested on the Northrop SM-62 Snark cruise missile) and a Defensive Management System (DMS) to inform the flight crew of possible threats.
-The onboard DMS is capable of automatically assessing the detection capabilities of identified threats and indicated targets.
-The DMS will be upgraded by 2021 to detect radar emissions from air defenses to allow changes to the auto-router's mission planning information while in-flight so it can receive new data quickly to plan a route that minimizes exposure to dangers.
+To make the B-2 more effective than previous bombers, advanced and modern avionics were integrated into its design; these have been modified and improved to accommodate conventional-warfare missions.
+The low-probability-of-intercept AN/APQ-181 multi-mode radar is part of a digital navigation system that includes terrain-following radar and Global Positioning System (GPS) guidance, NAS-26 astro-inertial navigation system (developed in the 1950s for the Northrop SM-62 Snark cruise missile), and a Defensive Management System (DMS) to inform the flight crew of possible threats.
+The DMS can automatically assess the detection capabilities of identified threats and indicated targets.
+The DMS was to be upgraded by 2021 to detect radar emissions from air defenses, then feed the data to the auto-router so it can modify the mission route to minimize exposure to dangers.

-For safety and fault-detection purposes, an on-board test system is linked with the majority of avionics on the B-2 to continuously monitor the performance and status of thousands of components and consumables; it also provides post-mission servicing instructions for ground crews.
-In 2008, many of the 136 standalone distributed computers on board the B-2, including the primary flight management computer, were being replaced by a single integrated system.
-The avionics are controlled by 13 EMP-resistant MIL-STD-1750A computers, which are interconnected through 26 MIL-STD-1553B-busses; other system elements are connected via optical fiber.
+For safety and fault detection, an onboard test system is linked with most of the B-2’s avionics to monitor the performance and status of thousands of components and consumables; it also provides post-mission servicing instructions to ground crews.
+In 2008, many of the 136 standalone distributed computers aboard the B-2, including the primary flight management computer, were being replaced by a single system.
+The avionics are controlled by 13 EMP-resistant MIL-STD-1750A computers connected through 26 MIL-STD-1553B-buses; other system elements are connected via optical fiber.

-In addition to periodic software upgrades and the introduction of new radar-absorbent materials across the fleet, the B-2 has had several major upgrades to its avionics and combat systems.
-For battlefield communications, both Link-16 and a high frequency satellite link have been installed, compatibility with various new munitions has been undertaken, and the AN/APQ-181 radar's operational frequency was shifted to avoid interference with other operators' equipment.
-The arrays of the upgraded radar features were entirely replaced to make the AN/APQ-181 into an active electronically scanned array (AESA) radar.
-Due to the B-2's composite structure, it is required to stay 40 mi away from thunderstorms, to avoid static discharge and lightning strikes.
+In addition to software upgrades and new radar-absorbent materials, the B-2 has had several major upgrades to its avionics and combat systems.
+For battlefield communications, Link-16 and a high-frequency satellite link have been installed.
+New munitions have been integrated.
+The AN/APQ-181 was given new antenna arrays to turn it into an active electronically scanned array (AESA) radar, and its operational frequency was changed to avoid interfering with other operators’ equipment.

+The B-2's composite structure requires it to stay 40 mi away from thunderstorms to avoid static discharge and lightning strikes.